jupyter-book/jupyter-book/docs/content/content-blocks.md

 # Special content blocks

 A common use of directives and roles is to designate "special blocks" of your content.
-This allows your to include more complex information such as warnings and notes, citations, and figures.
+This allows you to include more complex information such as warnings and notes, citations, and figures.
 This section covers a few common ones.

 (content-blocks:myst-extensions)=